 If the teacher keeps these things in mind, the “Show Answer” button will promote data conversations between teachers and students and bolster the shift toward students owning and acting on their own data.

-Brian Story is our ASSISTments contact in North Carolina.
-Before joining us, Brian worked as a high school teacher, lead teacher, and organizer of Math and English remediation programs.
+Before joining the ASSISTments team, Brian worked as a high school teacher, lead teacher, and organizer of Math and English remediation programs.
 Brian is excited to be a part of the ASSISTments team because, “It gives me the chance to help teachers integrate technology into their classrooms in a way that actually improves the student experience."